flutter/website/platform-channels.md

 Finally, we complete the `onMethodCall` method we added earlier.
 We need to handle a single platform method, `getBatteryLevel`, so we test for that in the `call` argument.
-The implementation of this platform method simply calls the Android code we wrote in the previous step, passes back a response for both the success and error cases using the `response` argument.
+The implementation of this platform method simply calls the Android code we wrote in the previous step, and passes back a response for both the success and error cases using the `response` argument.

 ```java
        @Override